Young People's Zone

 - Our confidentiality and safeguarding policies will be explained to all children and young people and discussed with all adults who are in contact with the helpline service in regards to any child or young person

 - Coram Voice will always provide advice and support to children and young people.
 If a child or young person would like to meet with an advocate in the community, the helpline service will aim to appoint an advocate within 2 working days if Coram Voice is their local advocacy provider.
-Where Coram Voice is not the local advocacy provider we can signpost or refer children and young people to their advocacy service
+Where Coram Voice is not the local advocacy provider we can signpost or refer children and young people to their advocacy service but if this service cannot help we can assist young people as part of our Always Heard service.

 -The service has an easy to use and accessible complaints procedure.
 We will explain this to all children, young people and adults accessing the service.
 If a young person wishes to make a complaint about their experience of the helpline they will be encouraged to do so.
 This will not affect their rights to continue to access advocacy support.
 The complaint will be taken seriously and investigated